secretstartups/handbook/content/handbook/support/_index.md

 - [Support Management Job Family](/job-families/engineering/support-management/)
 - [Support Operations Job Family](/job-families/engineering/support-readiness-specialist/)

-## On this page
-{:.no_toc .hidden-md .hidden-lg}

-- TOC
-{:toc .hidden-md .hidden-lg}

 ## What does the Support Team do?

 ### We care for our customers

 - Always assume you are the person responsible for ensuring success for the customer.
-- When supporting a customer, any issue, incident or loss is _GitLab's loss_.
+- When supporting a customer, any issue, incident or loss is *GitLab's loss*.
   - When a customer experiences trouble or downtime, take action with the same urgency you'd have if GitLab were experiencing downtime.
   - When a customer is losing productivity, take action with the same urgency you'd have if GitLab were losing productivity.
   - A customer with 2,500 users whose instance is down, gets the same urgency as if GitLab were losing $1,000,000 per day.
 This treatment is equal regardless of how much they are paying us.
 - Escalate early.
 Visibility across GitLab, up to and including the CEO, is always better earlier rather than later.
 Ensure all resources needed are on the case for customers early.

 Remember, as members of the support team we are the first to interact with someone when they have a problem or question.
 As such it is up to us to represent the company and make sure we present ourselves properly.
 Therefore we are expected to:

 - Always be friendly and respectful.
 - Be open to new ideas and points of view.
 - Be OK if you don't know something.
 You can always ask someone else.
 - Be comfortable saying no to a customer (but try to suggest a workaround and escalate to a Senior if necessary).

 #### We are not commissioned or bonused